Bruno Fernandes: 2017–2018: Senior and World Cup debuts

-Overlooked for selection by Portugal during his spell in Italy, Fernandes was first chosen on 28 August 2017, replacing the injured Pizzi for World Cup qualifiers against the Faroe Islands and Hungary to be played the next month, although he did not play in either match.
+Overlooked for selection by Portugal during his spell in Italy, Fernandes was first chosen on 28 August 2017, replacing the injured Pizzi for 2018 World Cup qualifiers against the Faroe Islands and Hungary to be played the next month, although he did not play in either match.
 Fernandes won his first full cap on 10 November 2017, replacing Manuel Fernandes for the last 34 minutes of the 3–0 friendly win over Saudi Arabia in Viseu.

 He was then selected by Fernando Santos for the 2018 FIFA World Cup in Russia.
 He scored his first goal on 7 June with a header in the last warm-up match before the tournament, a 3–0 defeat of Algeria at the Estádio da Luz.
 Fernandes' first World Cup game took place on 15 June, when he played 66 minutes in a 3–3 group stage draw against Spain, being booked in the process.
 On 30 June, Portugal were eliminated following a 2–1 defeat to Uruguay in the last 16.

-2018–2021: Nations League title and subsequent struggles
+2018–Present: Nations League titles and tournament struggles

 Fernandes was selected for three matches in the league phase of the 2018–19 UEFA Nations League group stage, helping the hosts Portugal qualify to the inaugural Nations League Finals in June 2019.
 In the UEFA Nations League Finals, Fernandes played both matches as Portugal defeated the Netherlands 1–0 in Porto to win the trophy.
 For his performances throughout the competition, he was named in the "Team of the Tournament".

-Fernandes was named in Portugal's final squad for the delayed UEFA Euro 2020 tournament, appearing in all games of the eventual round of 16 exit.
+Fernandes was named in Portugal's final squad for the delayed UEFA Euro 2020 tournament, appearing in all games of the eventual round of 16 exit to Belgium.
 Fernandes went on to be criticised for his performances during the tournament as he struggled to replicate his club form for Portugal.
-After being heavily fatigued and overshadowed by other teammates, he was dropped from the starting line-up for the final group stage match as Portugal failed to qualify for the round of 16.
+After being heavily fatigued and overshadowed by other teammates, he was dropped from the starting line-up for the final group stage match.

-2022–present: National team breakthrough

 On 29 March 2022, Fernandes scored both goals in Portugal's 2–0 win over North Macedonia in the final of the World Cup qualification play-offs to ensure Portugal's qualification for the 2022 tournament in Qatar.